goc9000/baon/doc/Full Language Reference.md

 * `%Nc` : Matches a sequence of exactly N characters (normal or whitespace).

 * `%ws` : Matches any amount of whitespace (including none at all) up to the first non-whitespace character.

-* `'exact text'` or `"exact text"` : Matches the exact text between the quotes.
-The string literal may contain escapes such as `\'` or `\"` if you need to specify a quote character of the same kind as the quotes used for the literal.
-You can also include octal (e.g. `\100`) and Unicode escapes (e.g. `\u1234`).

-  Note that the comparison is case-sensitive.
-For case-insensitive matching, consider using the regex match below.

 * `/regular expresssion/` : Matches using the given regular expression (Python flavor) between the delimiters.
 To include the delimiter character in the regular expression use `//`.
 You can specify regular expression flags by adding lowercase letters right after the rightmost delimiter.
 At the moment, the only specifier supported is `i`, for case-insensitive matching.